amendez-phunware/maas-localpoint-ios-sdk/README.md

 Installation
 ------------

+Phunware recommends using CocoaPods to integrate the framework.
+Simply add pod 'PWLocalpoint' to your podfile.

+Alternatively, you can follow the next steps:

-1. Just add Localpoint.framework to your Xcode project.
+1. Add Localpoint.framework to your Xcode project.
 2. In your build settings, verify that the `Framework Search Paths` has an entry for pointing to the Localpoing.framework folder.
 For example: `$(PROJECT_DIR)/Vendor/Phunware/Localpoint`.

 3. The following iOS frameworks are required: